garciadelcastillo/ffmpeg-cheatsheet/README.md

     ffmpeg -y -i frame_%05d.png -vf palettegen palette.png

-This generates a palette file from the *first frame* of the sequence.
+The above generates a palette file from the *first frame* of the sequence.

 GIF can then be generated from files: